kazimberkayozkilic/book-app-api/README.md

 - **Microsoft.Extensions.Configuration 8.0.0**: Configures application settings and environment variables.
 - **System.Linq.Dynamic.Core 1.5.1**: Enables dynamic LINQ queries for advanced filtering and sorting.
 - **AutoMapper.Extensions.Microsoft.DependencyInjection 12.0.1**: Integration of AutoMapper with Microsoft Dependency Injection.
+- **Microsoft.AspNetCore.JsonPatch 9.0.0**: Support for the JSON Patch format, allowing partial updates to resources.
+- **NLog.Extensions.Logging 5.3.15**: Integration of NLog for logging and error tracking.
+- **System.IdentityModel.Tokens.Jwt 6.14.1**: JWT support for authentication and authorization.

 - # Using the Repository